Vietnam building deterrent against China in disputed seas with submarines

 Open source satellite images have shown Kilos alongside new Russian-built submarine wharves at Cam Ranh Bay, as well as a new dry dock for repairs.
 A medical facility for submariners has also been completed nearby, according to Russian media reports.

-Russian personnel are also stationed at a new Russian-built training center in Cam Ranh, which includes simulators of control, navigation and weapons systems.
+Russian personnel are also stationed at a new Russian-built training centre in Cam Ranh, which includes simulators of control, navigation and weapons systems.

 U.S. forces used the bay's sheltered features to build a vast airport and logistics base at the height of the Vietnam War in the 1960s, when Cam Ranh was part of the then South Vietnam.